-Whether you call it elementary school graduation or stepping up, the day students officially “graduate” from elementary school, I remember being filled with a jumble of emotions.
-Excitement that I’d reached such a milestone, pride that I was soon to be one of the ‘big kids’ and, of course, nervousness that the next stage of school would be scary and different to what I was used to!
+Whether you call it elementary school graduation or stepping up, the day students officially “graduate” from elementary school they tend to be filled with a jumble of emotions.
+There’s the excitement that they’ve reached such a milestone, pride that they’re soon to be one of the ‘big kids’, and, of course, nervousness that the next stage of school would be scary and different to what they are used to!

 As a teacher, it’s no different.
 It is so touching to sit back and watch ‘your kids’ graduate.
 No, we’re not crying … we just have something in our eyes!
 Honestly!
 Whether you’re a parent, teacher or student, there’s no denying elementary school graduation is an emotionally charged event.